Latvijas Finieris

-Latvia’s export has roots in several strong verticals, which have put the country on the map of international trade.
-The country takes great pride in its wood export, chemistry and pharmacy industry achievements, competitive electrical engineering products, and other crucial bases of the country’s export turnover.
+Latvia’s exports are anchored in several robust sectors that have established the country as a significant player in international trade.
+The nation takes great pride in its wood exports, achievements in the chemical and pharmaceutical industries, competitive electrical engineering products, and other key contributors to its export turnover.

 The pillars of Latvian export